Hyperaktiv-ai/hyperaktiv.github.io/pages/SDK.md

 # Registration of an end user

 This service allows you to :
-- register an end user
-- start their journey by assigning a workflow
+- register an end user and start their journey
 - get the url of a web page where they can complete their journey
 - redirect them to a specific URL once all available activities of the journey are completed